sight-beyond-sight/organic-vault/Nexus/Kaede & Kaigan.md

 Born into a lineage of prominent Cuorelle servants, Kaede's mixed heritage sometimes created challenges for her within the order's traditional ranks.
 Despite this, her exceptional skills, intelligence, and dedication marked her as one of the most promising members of her generation.
 She graduated with honors from the Cuorelle Academy, where she specialized in Structure manipulation, defensive arts, and high society etiquette.

 Before her current position, Kaede served in smaller contracts ranging from cleaning to bodyguard duty for various noble families and corporate executives on Calypso.
 Her current assignment as an Affinière to Kaigan Kamine represents her first such elite contract, a significant honor that has made her mother and sisters proud.
+She had prepared extensively to serve Dr. Ariadne Lysander, studying the scientist's research papers and personal history to better understand her future mistress, only to arrive at the estate and discover that her intended client had died, leaving her contractually bound to an unprepared heir she knew nothing about.

 As an Affinière, she is expected to serve until the death of her client, having surrendered herself completely to her "Master" (though abuse is prohibited).
 While marriage is permitted between an Affinière and client, it requires the maid's free consent.
 If married and later dismissed by the client or after the client's death, she would become an honorary member of the Order rather than a full member, free to pursue her own family or career goals.

 ## Kaigan Kamine